SSkimmd/ICMS/README.md

 docker compose up
 ```
 ### Manual
-Installation on a windows system will by default require the usage of WSL - [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).\
+Installation on a windows system will by default require the usage of WSL - [Get WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 ### When In The /icms-app Directory
 Run The Command:
 ```